Usability: What is contextual inquiry?

 This is a slightly different approach to user testing sessions.
-It involves you going to the user’s location and watching them work there with the website (or the product in general).Read more
+It involves you going to the user's location and watching them work.Read more

 Usability: Interaction with the user – Part 2/2

 Remember that the user is probably doing this for the first time and they can be a bit intimidated by the entire setting.
-You are their guide – make sure that, before you even begin, they feel safe and calm.Read more
+Make them comfortable.Read more

 Usability: Where should the tests be held?

-Basically, the two most obvious choices are at the user’s premises or at yours.
-Which you decide on depends on the context of use (of the website) and the kind of feedback you want to collect.Read more
+Two most obvious choices are at the user's premises or at yours.
+Which you decide on depends on the context of use and the kind of feedback.Read more

 Usability: Recruiting participants for usability testing

 You can either try to find participants by yourself, or you can hire an agency.
-In any case, scheduling the testing of all of them will not be easy, and don’t be too optimistic about the number of no-shows.Read more
+In any case, scheduling the testing is not going be easy.Read more

 We are ready to set the studio on fire!